mozibrishu/Fast-Service/README.md

 # Fast Service

-A Service provider company.\
+A website of a Service provider company.\
-It provides House cleaning, painting, kitchen cleaning, Lawn mowing etc.\
+It provides users House cleaning, painting, kitchen cleaning, Lawn mowing, etc services.

-To order for these services, user need to logged in.\
+## Features
+- Users can view services without login but to order a service, the user needs to be logged in.
-User can log in with google.\
+- Users can log in with google which is implemented using firebase.
-A user can view his orders and its status.\
+- A user can view his orders and their status.
+Users can also give a review of the Company.
-Admin can add and delete services.\
+- An Admin can add and delete services and views all orders.
+Also he can add a new admin.

-User can also give review of the Company.\
+## Technology Used
+- React.js
+- Node.js
+- Express.js
+- MongoDB
+- Bootstrap
+- Firebase
+- Heroku

 ## Live Site